sahaja-kanuri/Transformer_XL/README.md

 Transformer-XL (standing for extra long) is a state-of-the-art neural network architecture designed for sequence modeling tasks, such as language modeling and text generation.

 How is it different from the standard Transformer architecture?
 In a standard Transformer architecture, the model is trained on text segments of fixed lengths, without any information flow across sequences.
 This limits the possibility of long-term dependency on prior text beyond the fixed context length.
 The model additionally suffers from the problem of ‘context fragmentation’, which refers to a model lacking necessary contextual information required to well-predict the first few tokens.
-This arises because of how the context was selected, usually without .. sentence or semantic boundary.
+This arises because of how the context was selected, usually without respecting sentence or semantic boundary.

 Transformer-XL overview:
 The Transformer XL introduces the following 2 modifications: